 Getting off at Jumunjin Express Bus Central Terminal

-I think this is easier than the other option below in finding a way to Jumunjin Breakwater, because the spot is in a walking distance from Jumunjin Express Bus Central Terminal.
+I think this is easier than the other option below in finding a way to Jumunjin Breakwater because the spot is within walking distance from Jumunjin Express Bus Central Terminal.
 2 bus terminals run transfer services from Seoul to Jumunjin.